 Apple, I See What You Did There.
-Health isn’t a just a cool feature within iOS8, it points to Apple’s next device–the iWatch.
+Health isn’t just a cool feature within iOS8, it points to Apple’s next device–the iWatch.

 At WWDC last month, Apple’s software guy, Craig Federighi, shared the story of Apple’s new feature in iOS8 called Health, which is basically a health dashboard on your iPhone.
-(Watch the 3 minute video on YouTube.)
+(Watch the 3-minute video on YouTube.)
 It’s easy to understand what this could be about because people rock those Fitbit things on their wrists to count their steps.
-And if you like to jog or cycle, there are many iPhone Apps that you can download to track your progress.
+And if you like to jog or cycle, there are many iPhone apps that you can download to track your progress.

 So Apple’s Health will be a sexier, more interesting version of what we’re already familiar with.
 But really, Apple wouldn’t go here if this little Health dashboard was just about counting how many steps you took between your desk and the bathroom at work.

 Very casually, Mr. Federighi told the 5000 software developers in the room that Apple’s new Healthkit would let them build health and biometric applications.
-Just in case the audience wasn’t paying attention, Mr. Federighi told a story of how Apple worked with the Mayo Clinic to help measure their patients vital signs and then send essential data to their doctors.
+Just in case the audience wasn’t paying attention, Mr. Federighi told a story of how Apple worked with the Mayo Clinic to help measure their patient’s vital signs and then send essential data to their doctors.

 Let’s get this out of the way.
 Do you think that the Mayo Clinic is going to hand out iPhones to each of their patients to track their vital signs?
 Of course not.
-Those phones will get lost, they’ll fall and shatter on the cold hospital floor, or they’ll take the plunge in water and cease to exist.
+Those phones will get lost, they’ll fall and shatter on the cold hospital floor, or they’ll take the plunge in the water and cease to exist.
 Plus they’re loaded with features that aren’t essential to healthcare.

 Like any healthcare provider, the Mayo Clinic needs something that stays securely with the patient where it can most accurately track data.
 Mayo needs an iWatch.

-Now think of the hardware gadgets that could sync up with the iWatch via bluetooth.
+Now think of the hardware gadgets that could sync up with the iWatch via Bluetooth.
 All those things with wires that are attached to people in hospitals–those things will be reinvented within the Apple ecosystem.
 The iWatch will pull vital data, port it through the cloud, and then sort it out for doctors to review on their iPads as they walk down the hospital hallways.
 (Of course, we’ll have iMacs running at all the nursing stations.
 The nurses will make the rounds with iPads too.
 You get the idea.)

 Imagine the possibilities!
-This is is more than just tracking a heart beat, blood pressure levels, and general physical activity.
+This is is more than just tracking a heartbeat, blood pressure levels, and general physical activity.
 This is about considering specialized areas within health and wellness and dreaming about how to make it better.

 Here’s my story.
 I’m a father of four children.
 I’ve gone through the stress of trying to time contractions and measure the space in between so we could have a clue about when to go to the hospital to deliver this baby.
-I’ve felt ill–equipped standing there with my stopwatch from my years on the high school track team.
+I’ve felt ill-equipped standing there with my stopwatch from my years on the high school track team.
 On our first child, we barely made it to the hospital in time for delivery.
 On our second child, we missed it altogether and had to deliver the baby in the car on the side of the freeway.
 This stuff is hard.
-I would totally buy my wife an iWatch and install an app that tracked her contracts and facilitate communications with the baby doctor.
+I would totally buy my wife an iWatch and install an app that tracked her contracts and facilitated communications with the baby doctor.
 I’m willing to bet that millions of other new parents would do the same.
 Now imagine all the other specialized parts of health services.
 The potential is massive.

 $55,000,000,000 in Venture Capital.
 Really?